Metro Transit workers anxious about new role as ‘first responders’ to coronavirus pandemic

 Gloves and sanitizer are the only personal protective equipment (PPE) widely available for Metro staff, several workers said in interviews.

-If drivers are truly first responders, Metro should provide masks, body temperature checks and or testing for the virus, Coats said.
+If drivers are truly first responders, Metro should provide masks, body temperature checks and/or testing for the virus, Coats said.

 “The first thing we need to do is find out who is job worthy and who is not, and not have them infect the others,” he said.